 Inclusive Legislatures for Gender-Responsive Policies (ILGRP)

-This four-year initiative (2022-2026) will provide support for partner parliaments to adequately assess gaps and strengthen their capacities to incorporate gender aspects across the exercise of their legislative, oversight and representation roles.
+This four-year project (2022-2026) provides support for Ghana, Kenya and Togo parliaments to adequately assess gaps and strengthen their capacities to incorporate gender aspects across the exercise of their legislative, oversight and representation roles.

 • formulate and operationalize detailed gender-responsive institutional strategies and plans,